Crafting a Cover Letter

 If you are submitting online, simply type your name, phone number, and current email.
-Remember, no cute emails—a professional email like first.lastname@ either gmail or yahoo—and check that email at least once a day after you send the first item referencing it.
+Remember, no cute email addresses—a professional email address like: first.lastname@ either gmail or yahoo—and check that email at least once a day after you send the first item referencing it.

-End with your phone number and email address so that the reader can choose the most convenient method.
+End with your phone number and email address so that the reader can choose the method that is most convenient.
 Mail your cover letter, using both a typed and handwritten signature.
 Enclose your résumé.
 Do NOT staple them together.

-Be certain your spelling and grammar construction are letter perfect!
+Be certain your spelling and grammar construction are letter-perfect!
 Don't ignore error signals from your word processing program such as green or red underlining.
-Right click and find out what the problem.
-If you send your résumé by email attachment, send it Adobe Acrobat file to avoid conversion problems on the receiving end.
+Right click and find out what the problem is.
+If you send your résumé by email attachment, send it as an Adobe Acrobat file to avoid conversion problems on the receiving end.

-Although you are selling yourself, try to use “I” and “my” sparingly--no more than six times in the whole letter.
+Although you are selling yourself, try to use “I” and “my” sparingly—no more than six times in the whole letter.
 (That is why bullets may be helpful.)
-Focus on how you can help them attain their goals.
+Focus on how you can help the school corporation attain their goals.